element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 # {{ hhs_entity_name }} ({{ hhs_name }}.{{ hhs_server_domain }}) Homeserver User Terms and Conditions

-These User Terms and Conditions (‘User Terms’) describe your rights and responsibilities when using the services enabled by the {{ hhs_name }}.{{ hhs_server_domain }} Homeserver.
+These User Terms and Conditions ('User Terms') describe your rights and responsibilities when using the services enabled by the {{ hhs_name }}.{{ hhs_server_domain }} Homeserver.
 Please read this document carefully before accessing or using this service!

 ## 1. Introduction